Fortiter et Suaviter – ‘Strength and Gentleness’

 - enables girls to become aware of the needs of people in the community and the conditions that brought about their circumstances.

-The Immersion program includes time working in orphanages, kindergartens, schools, health clinics and de-mining programs while engaging with various NGOs.
+The Immersion program includes time working in orphanages, kindergartens, schools or health clinics while engaging with various NGOs.
 The program will also offer the students an opportunity to deepen their spirituality and strengthen their commitment to living their faith in ways that build a more just world.